MateolCS/recruitment_task/README.md

 # Dish form

 In order to set up the project clone the repo using  `git clone` or download source code from above.
 Then open Your command line and go to the project directory and type `yarn install` to download all dependencies.
+You should also add a .env file with api url and name it REACT_APP_API_URL.

 ## To launch the app